Home

 Products and Services

-For your trade show staffing needs, consider what you are trying to accomplish with your exhibit and the type of hands-on requirements you will have.
+For your staffing needs, consider what you are trying to accomplish with your exhibit and the type of hands-on requirements you will have.

 For example, will you need staff to help give product demonstrations to launch a new line of products?
 Will you need technical experts available to ensure computer systems run smoothly.